elephantscale/HI-labs/hadoop-dev/hbase/intro/README.txt

 Note the timestamps, Hbase inserts timestamps automatically (we can over-ride this)

+Try this: Scan takes arguments like VERSIONS, LIMIT ...
+Try the limit option

 == STEP 11) count number of rows in a table
 Hint : 'count'